docjyJ/tisseoLib/docs/-tisseo-lib/fr.docjy-j.tisseo-lib.request/-stop-point-request/execute.md

 `TisseoException` -

 **Return**
-Response of request in StopPointResponce object.
+Response of request in StopPointResponse object.